MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XXXV-Rural-Housing-Service-Department-Agriculture/part-3570-Community-Programs/subpart-B-Community-Facilities-Grant-Program/section-3570.53.md

 *RHS.* The Rural Housing Service, an agency of the United States Department of Agriculture, or a successor agency.

-*Rural and rural area.* For fiscal year 1999, the terms “rural” and “rural area” include a city or town with a population of 20,000 or less inhabitants.
-There is no limitation placed on population in open rural areas.
-After fiscal year 1999, the terms “rural” and “rural area” include a city, town, or unincorporated area that has a population of 50,000 inhabitants or less, other than an urbanized area immediately adjacent to a city, town, or unincorporated area that has a population in excess of 50,000 inhabitants.
+*Rural and rural area.* The terms “rural” and “rural area” mean a city, town, or unincorporated area that has a population of 20,000 inhabitants or less and which excludes certain populations pursuant to 7 U.S.C.
+1991(a)(13)(H) and (I).
 The population figures are obtained from the most recent decennial Census of the United States (decennial Census).
-If the applicable population figures cannot be obtained from the most recent decennial Census, RD will determine the applicable population figures based on available population data.

 *Rural Development.* A mission area within USDA which includes Rural Housing Service, Rural Utilities Service, and Rural Business-Cooperative Service.